Image: ShutterStock

 Suitability And Early Skills

 Gymnastics is one of the excellent extra-curricular activities for kids.
 It is rather sufficient for developing a kid’s balance, basic motor skills, and coordination.
+A study published in Frontiers in Psychology states that children who learn gymnastics from a young age have proprioceptive reweightingiAdjusting body weight according to its position and movement in any space processes than children who do not learn gymnastics (2).

 The beginner gymnastic classes focus on learning basic body positions like a straddle, tuck, rolling and gymnastics terminology.
-Once children learn these skills, they’ll progress to good balance skills like hopping, jumping and walking on the balance beam.
+Once children learn these skills, they’ll progress to good balance skills like hopping, jumping, and walking on the balance beam.

 At What Age Should Kids Start Gymnastics?